Chapter 2

 In a haze, I saw Ryan running toward me.

 He lifted me into his arms and sprinted toward the infirmary, his voice hoarse.
-"Ayla, stay with me."
+"Ayla, I'm sorry."

 "I didn't do anything."
 I used what little strength I had left to answer him.
 "Ryan, you still refuse to believe me?"

-His Adam's apple bobbed, but he didn't respond.
+His Adam's apple bobbed, and he didn't respond.

 That brief silence was like a blunt knife, slicing through the last bit of hope I had left.